 Monsanto’s unique houses

-Seeing these almost cave-like houses made me feel I had arrived in a fantasy location from a video game like Skyrim, imagining these dwellings being home to blacksmiths or alchemists.
+These almost cave-like houses really spoke to my imagination.
+As I wandered through the cobbled streets of Monsanto, I felt like I had arrived in a fantasy location from a video game like Skyrim, imagining the rock dwellings being home to blacksmiths or alchemists.

-We approached Monsanto just as the sun was coming down, illuminating many of the roofs in a bright orangey glow while the alleyways were already shrouded in shadows.
+I had timed my arrival to Monsanto well, approaching it just as the sun was coming down.
+The last sun rays illuminated many of the roofs in a bright orangey glow, while the alleyways were already shrouded in shadows.

-We had found a nice B&B for the night that had a cozy living room with a lovely fireplace.
-Like many of the stone houses in Monsanto, it had several boulders clipping right through the walls.
+Since Monsanto is known for its rock houses, I felt determined to stay the night in one such house.
+Luckily, I had found a nice B&B that had a cozy living room with a lovely fireplace — and, like many of the stone houses in Monsanto, it also had several boulders clipping right through the walls.

-There isn’t strictly much to do in Monsanto except to stroll around and check out the different churches, chapels, and viewing points.
-You can also follow some small trails.
-But the town is so breathtaking that walking around it is plenty rewarding in itself.
+There isn’t strictly a huge list of things to do in Monsanto, except to stroll around and check out the different churches, chapels, and viewing points.
+Of course, the town is so wonderful that walking around it is plenty rewarding in itself.
+You can also follow some small hiking trails in the area.

-We stopped by the Taverna Lusitana, a tavern selling Portuguese food and mead, which helped to underscore the Medieval atmosphere.
+I stopped by the Taverna Lusitana, a tavern selling Portuguese food and mead, which really helped to underscore the Medieval atmosphere.
 The tavern has a small ladder taking you up to a balcony terrace — it is, of course, on top of a big granite boulder.

 A walking trail snakes its way past many boulders up to the highest point, where the Castle of Monsanto still has many intact walls and towers.
-Parts of the castle were destroyed in 1815 however due to an explosion of the magazine powder keg.
+However, parts of the castle were destroyed in 1815 due to an explosion of a magazine powder keg.

-The views from the castle are even more spectacular than from the village itself.
+The views from the castle are even more spectacular than from the village itself, so it’s highly worth the hike there and back.
+The walk to the castle should take about 20 to 30 minutes one-way.

 Other things near Monsanto

-Monsanto is a very much a quiet and rural place, perfect if you need a little sanctuary for a while.
-But there are also a few things to do in the surrounding area, so you could easily stay for 2 nights while doing sightseeing nearby.
+Monsanto is a quiet and rural place, so it’s perfect if you wish to escape to a little sanctuary for a while.
+But there are also a few things to do in the surrounding area, so you could easily stay a couple of nights while doing trips nearby.

 Just a 15-minute drive away is the town of Penha Garcia.
 Besides being totally cute and scenic, there are several other reasons to visit.